Update: Get the Facts about Medical Marijuana

 - The Legislature named the agriculture centers at Louisiana State University and Southern University as the only legal growers of marijuana plants, from which medicines will be extracted.

 - LSU has entered into a Medical Marijuana contract with GB Sciences to grow marijuana for medical purposes in Louisiana.

 - No LSU students will be employed at the indoor growing facility and it will not be on LSU property or adjacent to the LSU campuses.

 - Southern University has selected Advanced Biomedics, a Lafayette-based company for medical marijuana cultivation and production.

-- The anticipated date that Medical Marijuana will be available is late summer 2018.
+- The anticipated date that Medical Marijuana will be available is November 2018.

 - Only a limited number of specially-licensed pharmacies will distribute Medical Marijuana

 - Act 261 of the 2015 legislative session approved the list of debilitating conditions that will be eligible for treatment with Medical Marijuana.
 These conditions include cancer, positive status for HIV, AIDS, cachexia or wasting syndrome, seizure disorders, epilepsy, spasticity, Crohn’s disease, muscular dystrophy and multiple sclerosis.